pymedphys/pymedphys/docs/ref/lib/experimental/pseudonymisation.rst

     To modify the behaviour regarding private tags and unknown tags, it is necessary to construct a new dictionary like container, potentially another immutable map with the new values for delete_private_tags and/or delete_unknown_tags

-    See PEP 603, or the PyPi immutables package for more information
+    See PEP 603, or the PyPI immutables package for more information

 ***
 API